Jazqa/kwin-quarter-tiling/README.md

 # Quarter Tiling Script for KWin

+## Features
-- Tiles windows (maximum four per desktop)
+- Tiles windows
-- Maintains the tiled layout when windows are interacted with (open, close, move, minimize, maximize)
+- Maintains the tiled layout when windows are interacted with
-- Automatically switches and creates virtual desktops
+- Automatically creates and switches virtual desktops
-- Allows windows to be exluced from the script with a shortcut (Meta+F by default)
+- **Shortcut to exclude windows (Meta+F by default)**

 ## Screenshots